dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">onTouchEvent():</mark>

 Most custom views will require some form of interaction with the user.
 In this environment the main method of interaction is through touch

-- Your interaction with all touch is handled through the ``onTouchEvent()`` method
+Your interaction with all touch is handled through the ``onTouchEvent()`` method

-- Either through the use of single touch (simple)
+Either through the use of single touch (simple)

-- Or combining multiple touches together (complex)
+Or combining multiple touches together (complex)

 ### <mark style="background: #AD21D9;">onTouchEvent() - Single Touch:</mark>

 Single touch is the easiest case as interaction here is similar to that of a pointer in a GUI such as Java Swing or Java FX.

-There are three main actions
+<mark style="background: #AD21D9;">There are three main actions:</mark>
 - ``ACTION DOWN:`` when the touch has started
 - ``ACTION MOVE:`` when the touch is being dragged along the screen in any direction
 - ``ACTION UP:`` when the touch has been finished